snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 Throughout this thread in particular, you will realize that I often reference hackers for my examples to help demonstrate points.
 I do that not because I condone hacking, but rather because hackers are big targets for Law Enforcement.
 This makes them relatively good examples to use when it comes to the topic of anonymity, which is a topic we will be covering on quite a bit throughout these threads.

+**It is expected that you are not a novice user, but instead someone who is heavily interested in learning the topics of anonymity, privacy, and security.
+If you're an average Joe, you probably wouldn't have stumbled upon this thread.
+These threads are designed for people who want to obtain the appropriate knowledge to min-max their anonymity, privacy, and security, or simply people who are interested in said topics and just want to read.
+If you either don't care about these topics, or don't plan on implementing the mentioned techniques into your setup, this thread isn't for you**

 Lastly, don’t expect this thread to be proofread by an English professor.
 There will be some grammatical errors here and there, and there will certainly be lots of comma splicing and run-on sentences.

 Let's get started.

-Please take the time to read the thread I have linked below.
-I highly recommend that you don’t continue reading this thread until you have read the entirety of the Jolly Roger’s security thread.
-You will likely be confused if you skip the thread and read these threads first.
-It’s pretty lengthy so take your time.
-Jolly Roger’s security thread is a great starting point for beginners to teach them the basics of tor, tails, and other fundamentals.
-It’s important to start by building fundamentals.
+If you plan on Min-maxing your privacy, security, or anonymity and plan on being an advanced user, then please take the time read the thread linked below.
+You should also learn the mentioned prerequisites listed in the next section (assuming you don't already meet the criteria).

 You will realize that I will touch on and teach topics that were already covered in the Jolly Rogers thread.
 This is due to the fact that I already wrote those portions of my thread before including Jolly Roger's thread as a resource.
 I recommend reading them as I may introduce a few new things.

 Jolly Roger’s Security Thread (2014)